 Compost heaps in late winter are more easily worked in the dry weather.

 There is a definite decision to be made in gardening.
-Either you make compost-heaps or you send all that friable material to the dump; and buy inorganic fertiliser.
+Either you bend your back and build compost-heaps or you send all that friable material to the dump; and buy inorganic fertiliser.

-There is a real cost to be counted; it is not pounds and dollars, nor rands and cents but the sweat off your brow that drips into and enriches the soil.
+There is a real cost to be counted; it is not about dollars, rands and cents but the sweat off your brow that will drip into and enrich the soil.

 And perhaps the cost of consulting your doctor or DC; it is hard work.